 In reality the formula is much more complex due to other issues such as overhead costs, revenue taxation and more.
 But the concept is simple, the fast pace inventory must turnover at a faster rate to offset the cost associated with the slower inventory.
 The key is to look at the inventory average overall in order to get as much of the inventory financed by the vendors.

 Many retailers are seasonal based operations.
 Think of a toy store.
 They have one significant season per year.
-So they use a different tool to purchase their goods.
+They use a different tool to purchase their goods.
 They use a seasonal repayment program.
 The supplier wants their product on that store’s shelf early in the season allowing for the early shoppers to purchase the item.
 Let’s not forget that the suppliers have a stake in your business.
 Without you selling their product, then they will end up with excess inventory over time and a reduction in production and ultimately serious issues.
-So they want you to succeed.
+They want you to succeed.

 - Christmas items